chengmo23/react-template/README.md

 # React-template

-This is a react-template for my own use.
+This is a template for my react projects.
-Especially for courseworks in college.

 ## UI libraries used